-The Key are roughly divided into the following three regions:
+The Keys are comprised of many towns, roughly divided into the following three regions:

 Upper Keys: Stretching from Key Largo into Islamorada, the Upper Keys is an area that can be most easily experienced as a day trip or weekend getaway from Miami and other South Florida destinations.

 Middle Keys: The Middle Keys are separated from the Lower Keys by the famous 7 mile bridge and are decidedly less populated.
 My family stayed in this region, which was the area hardest hit by Hurricane Irma.
 The biggest city is Marathon, where there are a number of inexpensive but delicious restaurants and tour and dive operators.

 Lower Keys: The lower keys start south of the 7 Mile Bridge in Big Pine Key.
 The hub of activity for the lower Keys is the city of Key West, the most inhabited city in the region.

 What are the Best Airports for Flying to the Florida Keys?